 - To move beyond ‘facts and figures’ and for students to take ownership and direct an action project themselves in ‘the real world’

-The project sought to urge the government to introduce brokerage laws that will:
+The project sought to urge the government to strengthen brokerage laws through:

 - Coverage: ensure the brokerage for all military goods are covered, from leg irons to tanks and in particular torture equipment and small arms